Early Life

 Philanthropy

-Yitzhak Tshuva is known for his philanthropic activities.
-He financed the construction of the Sha'arei Teshuva synagogue in Tel Aviv and has supported numerous educational and cultural institutions.
+Tshuva has supported numerous educational and cultural institutions and is known for his philanthropic activities.
+He financed the construction of the Sha'arei Teshuva synagogue in Tel Aviv.
+Tshuva established a fund at Delek, providing scholarships for Israeli university students.